NAL-6295/goEsaExporter/README.md

 [EsaExporter](https://github.com/NAL-6295/EsaExporter)のgolang版

-This is export from esa.io and restructure to local.
+This tool has function that export from esa.io to local.

 esa.io is https://esa.io